Chat API: REST API and WebSocket integration for third-party applications

 "timeout": 259200,

-"greeting_text": "I am Flame - your AI Support Assistant. \nI can help you with with building AI agents, setting up outbound campaigns, configuring platform features, and navigating the dev tools.",
+"greeting_text": "I am Flame - your AI Support Assistant. \nI can help you with building AI agents, setting up outbound campaigns, configuring platform features, and navigating the dev tools.",

 "inbound_phrase": null,